awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

    + The token is an instance\-specific key\.
 The token is not valid on other EC2 instances and will be rejected if you attempt to use it outside of the instance on which it was generated\.
    + The `PUT` request must include a header that specifies the time to live \(TTL\) for the token, in seconds, up to a maximum of six hours \(21,600 seconds\)\.
 The token represents a logical session\.
 The TTL specifies the length of time that the token is valid and, therefore, the duration of the session\.
    + After a token expires, to continue accessing instance metadata, you must create a new session using another `PUT`\.
    + You can choose to reuse a token or create a new token with every request\.
 For a small number of requests, it might be easier to generate and immediately use a token each time you need to access the instance metadata service\.
 But for efficiency, you can specify a longer duration for the token and reuse it rather than having to write a `PUT` request every time you need to request instance metadata\.
 There is no practical limit on the number of concurrent tokens, each representing its own session\.
 IMDSv2 is, however, still constrained by normal instance metadata service connection and throttling limits\.
-For more information, see [Throttling](instancedata-data-retrieval.md#instancedata-throttling)\.
+For more information, see [Query throttling](instancedata-data-retrieval.md#instancedata-throttling)\.

 HTTP `GET` and `HEAD` methods are allowed in IMDSv2 instance metadata requests\. `PUT` requests are rejected if they contain an X\-Forwarded\-For header\.

 By default, the response to `PUT` requests has a response hop limit \(time to live\) of `1` at the IP protocol level\.
 You can adjust the hop limit using the `modify-instance-metadata-options` command if you need to make it larger\.
 For example, you might need a larger hop limit for backward compatibility with container services running on the instance\.
 For more information, see [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) in the *AWS CLI Command Reference*\.

-## Transitioning to using Instance Metadata Service Version 2<a name="instance-metadata-transition-to-version-2"></a>
+## Transition to using Instance Metadata Service Version 2<a name="instance-metadata-transition-to-version-2"></a>

 Use of Instance Metadata Service Version 2 \(IMDSv2\) is optional\.
 Instance Metadata Service Version 1 \(IMDSv1\) will continue to be supported indefinitely\.
 If you choose to migrate to using IMDSv2, we recommend that you use the following tools and transition path\.